haryunio/LibraryLight/LibraryLight API document.md

 # LibraryLight APIs

+## Symbols
-:x: means **it is not developed yet**, and :star: means **the documentation is not finished at that part**.
+ - :x:: **it is not developed yet**.
+ - :star:: **the documentation is not finished at that part**.
+ - :boom:: **the API is not atomic that it can cause query conflictions**.

+## Terms
+ - An administrator can manage only one library.
+ - Library IDs given to administrators cannot be changed.
-The APIs must only work with their corresponding permission(authentication).
+ - The APIs must only work with their corresponding permission(authentication).

-An administrator can manage only one library.
+ - All the APIs have to be atomic(so there have to not be any :boom:.).

+## Problems
-**Problem: How to prevent the concurrency confliction?**
+### **How to prevent the query confliction?**
-1. Use a task(a group of queries) queue per library.
+ - Use a task(a group of queries) queue per library.
+It's very hard to do it.
-2. Check out [this document](https://docs.mongodb.com/manual/reference/glossary/#term-concurrency-control) and try to find the solution.
+ - Check out [this document](https://docs.mongodb.com/manual/reference/glossary/#term-concurrency-control) and try to find the solution.
-3. I think I found [a great document](http://stackoverflow.com/questions/10778493/whats-the-difference-between-findandmodify-and-update-in-mongodb)!
+ - I think I found [a great document](http://stackoverflow.com/questions/10778493/whats-the-difference-between-findandmodify-and-update-in-mongodb)!
 But wait a while, I have a headache now..

 ## General - 2 APIs